stex/stex.codes/about.md

 Apart from work, I love making music (Piano, Guitar, Violin, Singing), audio books ("Hörspiele") and occasionally doing stupid voices (which lead to a role on "Die drei Fragezeichen" - a dream come true for me).
+Oh, and I started with {{ "Postcrossing" | external_link: "https://www.postcrossing.com/user/Stex" }}
+again after a few years of hiatus to see a bit more of the world in times of Covid.

 ## Past Work